CitrineInformatics/gemd-python/README.md

 * `--cov-report term-missing` Prints line numbers for lines that are not executed (optional)
 * `--cov-report term:skip-covered` Skips output for modules with full coverage (optional)
 * `--cov-report xml` Saves coverage report to `coverage.xml` (optional)
-* `--cov-fail-under=85` Throws an error if coverage is less than 85% (optional)
+* `--cov-fail-under=100` Throws an error if coverage is less than 100% (optional)

-The following command will run all tests, print line numbers for lines that are not executed, skip modules with full coverage, and fail if coverage is less than 85%:
+The following command will run all tests, print line numbers for lines that are not executed, skip modules with full coverage, and fail if coverage is less than 100%:
-`python -m pytest --cov=taurus/ --cov-report term:skip-covered --cov-report term-missing --cov-fail-under=85`
+`python -m pytest --cov=taurus/ --cov-report term:skip-covered --cov-report term-missing --cov-fail-under=100`

-## Usage
-Ingester scripts are used to import real-world materials data.
-The results can then be serialized to JSON, and deserialized back into Taurus.

-An example ingester can be found in `/taurus/ingest/material_run_example.py`, and code that feeds example data into the ingester is at `taurus/ingest/tests/test_material_run_example.py`.
-For details, see `taurus/ingest/readme.md`.